Bobby Cattage

-Robert Lewis Cattage (born August 17, 1958) is a retired American basketball player.
+Robert Lewis Cattage (born August 17, 1958) is an American former basketball player who had a brief career in the National Basketball Association (NBA), among other leagues.

 Early years

 Born in Huntsville, Alabama, Cattage played basketball for Ed White Junior High and J.O.
 Johnson High School.

-He played collegiately for Auburn University.
+He played collegiately for the Auburn Tigers.
 On April 13, 1980, Cattage's appendix burst.
 He was hospitalized and required six operations, lost more than 40 pounds, and spent 59 days in the intensive care unit before returning to Auburn for his junior year.

 Pro career

 He was selected by the Utah Jazz in the eighth round (165th pick overall) of the 1981 NBA draft.

 He played for the Jazz (1981–82) and the New Jersey Nets (1985–86) in the NBA for a total of 78 games.
 In his only season with the Nets he earned a reported salary of $75,000.
 He was briefly signed by the Detroit Pistons but was cut in October 1984 before playing any games for the team.

-He played for several teams in the Continental Basketball Association, including the Billings Volcanos.
+He played for several teams in the Continental Basketball Association (CBA), including the Billings Volcanos.